cfjdoedens/drawsneeded/README.md

 concerns money that has been spent.
 We want to estimate the percentage of money from the file that was wrongfully spent, the error rate.

-This very tiny package has one function, drawsneeded().
+This very tiny package has the function, drawsneeded().
 The function gives an estimate of the number of monetary unit draws needed to establish with some certainty that the error rate is below a certain threshold.